Breast AugmentationImprove the shape and volume of your breasts

 What is the procedure?

-The breast augmentation surgery is performed in an operating either in a clinic or hospital.
-Generally required hospitalization, although it is often the next day discharge.
-The breast augmentation surgery is usually performed under general anesthesia, so the patient is asleep during the operation, which lasts one to two hours.
+Breast augmentation surgery is performed in an operating either in a clinic or hospital and lasts one to two hours.
+The surgery is usually performed under general anesthesia, and the patient is often discharged the next day.

 Breast augmentation is performed through a small incision, depending on the patient’s anatomy and the preferences of your plastic surgeon, the surgeon can make incisions in the groove under the breast, in the armpit or around the areola .
 The incision is made so that the resulting scar is almost invisible.